-Since 1 January 2019 foreign electronic service providers must issue cloud invoices, a type of e-invoice, for sales of electronic services to individual buyers in Taiwan.
-Alongside this, Taiwan’s local tax authorities have been introducing incentives for domestic taxpayers to implement e-invoicing despite this not being a mandatory requirement.
+Since 1 January 2019 foreign electronic service providers must issue electronic invoices, a type of e-invoice, for sales of electronic services to individual buyers in Taiwan.
+Alongside this, Taiwan’s local tax authorities have been introducing incentives for domestic taxpayers to implement e-invoicing despite not being a mandatory requirement.

-Before diving into the details of the e-invoicing system in Taiwan, we’ll discuss the Government Uniform Invoice (GUI), as the e-invoicing system is based on Government Uniform Invoices.
+Before diving into the details of the e-invoicing system in Taiwan, we’ll discuss the Government Uniform Invoice (GUI), which the e-invoicing system is based on Government Uniform Invoices.

 What is a Government Uniform Invoice (GUI)?

-The government uniform invoice is a standard VAT invoice governed and pre-numbered by the tax authorities.
+The government uniform invoice is a standard VAT invoice governed and pre-numbered by the tax authorities in Taiwan.
 All business entities must issue GUIs for all sales of goods and services subject to VAT, except for any legal exemptions.

 How are eGUIs issued?